 Explore the culture of the local Pomo Indians with examples of their crafts and customs.
 Some believe the word 'Pomo' is derived from Poma, the name of a particular village, and was given to these people by anthropologists at the turn of the century.
 Because of similarities in their basketry and culture, anthropologists saw them as one group.
 Actually, there are more than 70 different tribes within what is known as Pomo country as well as 7 different languages, of which only 3 are still spoken.Brunch: Farewell brunch is served at the hotel with a review of the program highlights.

 HOTEL CHECK OUT: This concludes the program.
-We hope you have enjoyed our 'Historic Mendocino: A Colorful Coastal Village' program and will join us for other rewarding adventures in the future.
+We hope you have enjoyed our Mendocino program and will join us for other rewarding adventures in the future.
 Best wishes for all your journeys!Meals Included: Breakfast, Brunch

 Fort Bragg, CA 95437